 THE MEANING OF CHRISTINGLE

 Traditionally the Christingle service is held on or close to the first Sunday in Advent and marks both the start of the church year and the start of the Christmas season.
 During the service everyone is presented with a Christingle and the collection is given to a local or national Children’s Society to help support children facing violence, neglect or poverty in their daily lives.
-See Services for the time of this service.
+See Services or see under recent news for the time and details of this service.

 If you would like to join us at the service or get involved making christingle’s for the service, please keep an eye out for dates on the Diary section of the web, face book or join our mailing list (see above).